Disability Insurance Income Replacement Calculator

 What percentage of my income should disability insurance replace?

-Most financial planners recommend replacing 60–70% of your gross monthly income.
-This range is not arbitrary — insurer underwriting guidelines typically cap individual policies at 60–70% of gross income to preserve a financial incentive to return to work.
-Because disability benefits from individual policies are generally tax-free (when you pay premiums with after-tax dollars), 60% of gross often equals roughly 80–90% of your net take-home pay.
-Aim for the higher end of the range if you have large fixed expenses like a mortgage or dependent care costs.
+Most financial planners recommend replacing 60–70% of gross monthly income.
+This range is not arbitrary — insurer underwriting guidelines typically cap individual policies at 60–70% of gross to preserve a financial incentive to return to work.
+Because individual policy benefits are tax-free when premiums are paid with after-tax dollars, 60% of gross often equals 80–90% of net take-home pay.
+Aim for the higher end if you have large fixed expenses like a mortgage, child support, or dependent care costs.
+Lower-income earners may target 75–80% because their tax burden is lower, so the after-tax effect is smaller.
+Higher-income earners often hit insurer maximums (typically $15,000–$20,000/month) and must layer multiple policies to reach their target.

 How do existing employer disability benefits affect how much individual coverage I need?

-Any group long-term disability (LTD) benefit you receive from an employer directly reduces the additional coverage you must purchase individually.
-Group LTD typically pays 50–60% of your base salary, but it often excludes bonuses, commissions, and raises — meaning your actual replacement rate may be lower than advertised.
-Group coverage also ends the moment you leave the employer, so relying solely on it creates a gap.
+Group long-term disability (LTD) from an employer directly reduces the additional coverage you must purchase.
+Group LTD typically pays 50–60% of base salary but often excludes bonuses, commissions, equity grants, and future raises — meaning your actual replacement rate may be lower than the headline percentage.
+Group coverage also ends the moment you leave the employer and is generally not portable.
+Group LTD benefits are taxable if the employer pays the premium, reducing the after-tax replacement rate by roughly 25–30%.
 Calculating the shortfall with this tool helps you size a portable individual policy that fills the gap both now and if you change jobs.
+Many high earners stack a smaller individual policy on top of group coverage specifically to cover bonuses and commissions that group policies exclude.

 Why is disability insurance more important than life insurance for many working adults?

 Statistically, a working-age adult is far more likely to experience a disabling illness or injury than to die prematurely.
 The Social Security Administration estimates that more than one in four 20-year-olds will become disabled before reaching retirement age.
-A disability leaves you alive with ongoing living expenses — mortgage, groceries, utilities — but eliminates your income, creating a double financial burden.
-Life insurance only pays at death, so it does nothing to replace lost income during a prolonged disability.
+A disability leaves you alive with ongoing living expenses — mortgage, groceries, utilities, possibly added medical costs — while eliminating your income, creating a double financial burden.
+Life insurance only pays at death and does nothing to replace lost income during a prolonged disability.
 For most earners under 60, disability insurance delivers protection where the actual risk is greatest.
+Despite this, only about a third of U.S. workers have private disability coverage, making it one of the most underutilized forms of income protection.